 Whether you decide to visit Haleakala Summit at sunrise or sunset, here are a few other things that are helpful to know.

-- If you have them, bring binoculars for getting a better view of all those tiny things far, far below.
+- If you have them, bring binoculars to get a better view of all those tiny things far, far below.

-- Bring a flashlight (or remember to use your phone) for getting safely back to your car after dark.
+- Bring a flashlight (or remember to use your phone) to get safely back to your car after dark.